 Another goal of the City's Strategic Plan was to provide homeless assistance to the Points North Housing Coalition (PNHC), the local Continuum of Care.
-The City utilized CDBG funding to assist the PNHC with its annual Point-In-Time (PIT) study of the homelessness in Jefferson, Lewis and St. Lawrence Counties, New York For the 2022 Point-In-Time Count, the Points North Housing Coalition (PNHC) worked with local providers and agencies in Jefferson, Lewis and St. Lawrence Counties to assist with the homelessness surveys.
+The City utilized CDBG funding to assist the PNHC with its annual Point-In-Time (PIT) study of the homelessness in Jefferson, Lewis and St. Lawrence Counties, New York.

+For the 2023 Point-In-Time Count, the Points North Housing Coalition (PNHC) worked with local providers and agencies in Jefferson, Lewis and St. Lawrence Counties to assist with the homelessness surveys.

-In an effort to continue to develop innovative strategies to address homelessness in the region and specifically expand and improve its outreach and methodology for counting the homeless, PNHC organized three "Homeless No More" Open Houses in the three counties on the date of the PIT Count.
+In an effort to continue to develop innovative strategies to address homelessness in the region and specifically expand and improve its outreach and methodology for counting the homeless, PNHC organized fourteen "Homeless No More" Open Houses in the three counties on the date of the PIT Count.
 The open houses were an opportunity for those struggling with homelessness connect with resources to secure housing and other needs, as well as participate in the PIT survey.
-Additionally, another count was held in July 2021, in order to get a better feel for how many homeless individuals there are during the summer season.

-To make the Homeless No More events as successful as possible, the PNHC and the City of Watertown implemented the 2022 Point-In-Time Count Outreach and Education Initiative.
-Utilizing CDBG funding, a television marketing campaign was created, that included producing commercials that ran from January 17 to 27, preceding the PIT Count on January 27.
+To make the Homeless No More events as successful as possible, the PNHC and the City of Watertown implemented the 2023 Point-In-Time Count Outreach and Education Initiative.
+Utilizing CDBG funding, a sixty second radio campaign was created.
+The commercials were aired on the radio stations owned by Stephens Media group and Intrepid Broadcasting.
+There was a total of 232 pre-recorded sixty-second spots that were on the air between January 12 and January 26, in addition to live DJ mentions of the events and social media postings by both stations.

 The commercials' message targeted the region's non-traditional homeless population and provided an opportunity to raise awareness and educate the general North Country population, so they could inform family and friends about this opportunity.